MBA Banking: Admission 2025, Syllabus, Eligibility, Subjects, Colleges

 Step 8: Pay the first installment of the course fee.
 This step confirms your entry into the institute.

 Step 9: Complete confirmation of payment, educational records, personal data and other documents.
-Verify that all the data provided are valid and accurate.
+Verify that all the data provided is valid and accurate.

 Step 10: Get the final offer letter and offer guide.
 Your PRN (Permanent Registration Number) will also be shared.